-- Many financial reporting frameworks discuss the concepts of control A4. and significant influence.
-Although they may discuss these concepts using different terms, they generally explain that: - Control is the power to govern the financial and operating (a) policies of an entity so as to obtain benefits from its activities; and - Significant influence (which may be gained by share (b) ownership, statute or agreement) is the power to participate in the financial and operating policy decisions of an entity, but is not control over those policies. - The existence of the following relationships may indicate the A5. presence of control or significant influence: - Direct or indirect equity holdings or other financial interests (a) in the entity. - The entity's holdings of direct or indirect equity or other (b) financial interests in other entities. - Being part of those charged with governance or key (c) management (that is, those members of management who have the authority and responsibility for planning, directing and controlling the activities of the entity). - Being a close family member of any person referred to in (d) subparagraph (c). - Having a significant business relationship with any person (e) referred to in subparagraph (c).
+- Many financial reporting frameworks discuss the concepts of control and significant influence.
+A4.
+Although they may discuss these concepts using different terms, they generally explain that: - (a) Control is the power to govern the financial and operating policies of an entity so as to obtain benefits from its activities; and - Significant influence (which may be gained by share ownership, statute or agreement) (b) is the power to participate in the financial and operating policy decisions of an entity, but is not control over those policies. - A5.
+The existence of the following relationships may indicate the presence of control or significant influence: - Direct or indirect equity holdings or other financial interests in the entity. (a) - The entity's holdings of direct or indirect equity or other financial interests in other (b) entities.